sant0s/play2-chart/index.md

 The steps are:

-1. Initialise a dataset that is suitable to the chart.
+1. Initialise the chart dataset.
 Different chart types require different dataset types.
-In this case, a pie chart requires a map of keys and values which will be rendered as its slices.
+In this example, the pie chart requires a map of key-value pairs, each to be rendered as its slices.
-2. Get a builder for a specific type of chart.
+2. Get a builder for the chart type.
 3. Optionally, configure the builder.
-In this case, one’s setting the chart title, informing that the legend should be displayed, and setting the width and height of the chart image.
+In this example, the chart title, legend visibility and image dimensions are set.
-4. Build the chart according to the previously set dataset and optional settings.
+4. Build the chart.
 5. Pass the chart to the view.

 #### Rendering the `Chart` instance in the view

-A `Chart` can be rendered in a view through the following method call:
+A `Chart` can be rendered in a view via:

     @import name.josesantos.play.chart.ChartRenderer._
     @img(pieChart)

-This method will create the chart image and generate an `img` tag with the following attributes:
+The @img@ method call generates the chart image and generates an `img` tag with the following attributes:

 -   `src` set to the Base64-encoded representation of the chart image
--   `width` set to the width of the chart image (\*)
+-   `width` set to the chart image width
--   `height` set to the height of the chart image (\*)
+-   `height` set to the chart image height

-(\*) These attributes provide rendering hints to the user agent.
+Attributes @width@ and @height@ provide rendering hints to the user agent.

-Additional attributes may be supplied using the following method call which accepts a map of attribute names and values as its second
+Additional attributes may be supplied via:
-parameter:

     @import name.josesantos.play.chart.ChartRenderer._
     @img(pieChart, Map("title" -> "Pie chart"))

-These attributes are copied verbatim to the HTML `img` tag, so in this case the result would be an `img` tag similar to the previous one but having the `title` attribute set.
+These attributes are copied verbatim to the HTML `img` tag.
+In this example, `img` will include attributes `src`, `width`, `height` and `title`.

-### Chart as `img` with `src` set to an image URL
+### Chart as `img` with `src` set to a URL

-In this scenario, a controller creates (or obtains) a `Chart` instance, creates its corresponding image and returns it in its raw form i.e. as PNG bytes, once PNG is the format of chart images.
+In this scenario, a controller creates (or obtains) a `Chart` instance, generates its image and returns it in its raw form i.e. as PNG bytes.

 #### Creating a `Chart` instance in the controller